 SMTP stands for Simple Mail Transfer Protocol.

-curl supports sending data to a an SMTP server, which combined with the right set of command line options makes an email get sent to a set of receivers of your choice.
+curl supports sending data to an SMTP server, which combined with the right set of command line options makes an email get sent to a set of receivers of your choice.

 You need to tell the server at least one recipient with

 --mail-rcpt.
 You can use this option several times and then curl will tell the server that all those email addresses should receive the email.